Search Operator Overview

 You can use the links above to jump directly to each section.

-Important: We recommend not skipping the section on search operators.
+Important: We recommend not skipping the section on Google search operators cheat sheet.
 Understanding how they work can allow you to come up with tactics that were not included in this guide.

-If you’re getting started, download our free cheat sheet of operators and tactics below and keep it around as you get familiar with them.
+If you’re getting started, download our free search operators cheatsheet and tactics below and keep it around as you get familiar with them.

 [Cheat Sheet] How to Use Google Advanced Search Operators

-Advanced search operators are symbols and expressions you can use within your search query to refine the results you get from Google.
+Advanced search operators are symbols and expressions you can use within your search query to refine the exact matches on Google.

-You can use these operators to perform in-depth research.
+You can use these search operators to perform in-depth research about specific topics.

-If you surround your term with quotation marks, you get documents that contain exactly that term.
+If you surround your search term with quotation marks, you get documents that contain exactly that term.

-Below, I’ve done a search for “Tommy Griffith” and I’m only got documents that have exactly the term Tommy Griffith in them.
+Below, I’ve done a search for “Tommy Griffith” and I’m only got documents that have exactly the specific word Tommy Griffith in them.

-You can use this for phrases that have individual words that have a ton of high volume.
-Maybe something like “carnival cruise”—instead of carnivals and cruise, you’ll get only documents containing the exact term you’re looking for.
+You can use this for specific phrases that have individual words with a ton of high volume.
+Maybe something like “carnival cruise”—instead of carnivals and cruise, you’ll find pages containing the exact term you’re looking for.
 This search operator will not show synonyms of the search term for your search query.

-You can use OR to return results that have one or the other term, basically combining the results of two Google searches into one.
+You can use OR which will return results that have one or the other specific phrases, basically combining the results of two Google searches into one.

-This is the same concept as with quotations, but all of these documents have either carnival cruise or Disney World in them.
+This is the same concept as with parentheses, but all of these return results have either carnival cruise or Disney World in them.
 By using the OR operator, you get both.

 Minus (-) sign

-The minus (-) sign allows you to remove results that contain a word.
+The minus (-) sign allows you to remove results that contain a specific word.

 For example, Tommy Griffith is also the name of a baseball player from the ’20s.
 If I wanted to search myself but remove any documents that contain the word baseball, I might add the minus sign.

-If you want to see all of the documents in a domain, you can do that with site:
+If you want to see all of the web pages in a domain, you can do that with site:

-If you search for something like site:www.techcrunch.com, you’ll get all of the URLs on this domain.
+If you Google search for something like site:www.techcrunch.com, you’ll get all of the URLs on this domain.

 intitle: and allintitle:

-intitle: will return results that have at least one of your terms in the title, while the other one can be in the body of the page.
+intitle: will return results that have at least one of your search terms in the title, while the other one can be in the body of the web page.

 If you search for something like intitle:“SEO training” “link building”, you’ll get results that have either “SEO training” in the page and “link building” in the title, or “SEO training” in the title and “link building” in the page.

-allintitle: will return results that include all the terms in the title.
+allintitle: will return results that include all the specific keywords in the title.

-For example, searching for allintitle:“best travel backpack” is like telling Google you want those specific terms in the title, regardless of whether they appear in the body or not.
+For example, searching for allintitle:“best travel backpack” is like telling Google you want those specific words in the title, regardless of whether they appear in the body or not.

 inanchor: and allinanchor: